 - A handful of coriander, finely chopped

 - Using a large saucepan, gently fry the star anise, cinnamon stick, cardamom, peppercorns and cloves until fragrant.
-Add the onions and saute until translucent.
+Add the onions and oil and saute until translucent.

 - Tip in the sliced peppers, garlic and ginger, replace the lid and slowly cook for 10 minutes, before incorporating the chilli powder, paprika, turmeric, coriander, cumin, fennel, nutmeg and half the garam masala.
 Cook for a further 5 minutes.